precocity/gcp-retail-workshop-2018/recommender/README.md

-# Recommendations on GCP with TensorFlow and WALS
+# eCommerce Recommender with Google Cloud Machine Learning Engine

 This README documents the process to build an end-to-end ecommerce recommender without spinning up any infrastructure, a completely managed solution using BigQuery & Cloud MLE.
-The ingestion and training aspects of the build are documented in this README while the associated prediction service development & deployment is documented in the `recommender_svc/java` README
+The ingestion and training aspects of the build are documented in this README while the associated prediction service development & deployment is documented in the `recommender_svc/java` README.
+This work extends the great code in [this Google repo](https://github.com/GoogleCloudPlatform/tensorflow-recommendation-wals) by applying it to new a new dataset.